 As cybercriminals, hackers are looking to steal as much data as possible in the shortest amount of time possible, so what better target is there for them than law firms?

-With access to your systems, they can potentially steal confidential information from you — including your firm’s private data as well as the privileged information (corporate, financial, and personal data) that is connected to your clients.
+With access to your systems, they can potentially steal confidential information from you — including your firm’s private data and the privileged information that’s connected to your clients.
 Nothing is safe if you’re vulnerable and we understand that this is a huge concern for you.

 How can you defend against something you don’t know exists?
-To protect the privacy of confidentiality of information at your law firm from cyber threats, it’s important to understand the threats that are out there.
+To protect the privacy of confidential information at your law firm from cyber attacks, you need to be aware of the threats that are out there.

 You may already have a few favorite resources for security but here are a couple of national resources you should also explore: